drvolpe/CIRCUS/README.md

 TALOS and the CIRCUS have been selected as a NI Case Study for Academic & Research: see [NI LabVIEW Empowers Scientific Research at CERN's Antimatter Lab](https://www.ni.com/en/solutions/academic-research/case-studies/labview-automation-empowers-cerns-antimatter-research.html).

-CIRCUS only supports Windows system (tested on Windows 10 and 11), and LabVIEW 2020 sp1 32 bits and newer[^3].
+CIRCUS only supports Windows systems (tested on Windows 10 and 11), and it is tested with LabVIEW 2020 sp1 32bit.

+Newer versions of LabVIEW should also be able to run the program without problems.
+Older versions are not guaranteed to execute it.

-The support of LabVIEW 64bit necessitates a major TALOS update, and it is foreseen to be implemented in the near future.
+The support of LabVIEW 64bit is now available, and it has been tested with LabVIEW 2024 Q3 64bit

 ## How to use it